peteg/SML/README.md

 TODO
 ~~~~

-- put Poly/ML multithreading back on its feet
+* put Poly/ML multithreading back on its feet
-- smlnj-lib/Util/scan.sml conflicts with basis/scan.ML
+* smlnj-lib/Util/scan.sml conflicts with basis/scan.ML
-- get `http_server` to attach the right MIME type by default
+* get `http_server` to attach the right MIME type by default
-- check `cleanup` in `http_server`: mlton objects to closing those streams.
+* check `cleanup` in `http_server`: mlton objects to closing those streams